 Staying Up to Date

-The COVID-19 situation is rapidly evolving.
-To stay informed with the latest information, consult the reliable sources listed below:
+The COVID-19 situation continues to evolve.
+To stay informed with the latest information, consult the websites for the:

 Your state and local health departments will have the latest information relevant to where you live.
 Use the resources below to locate the state and local health department websites: